Mintaka Angell MPA '16

 The program’s specializations enable students to pursue deeper knowledge and gain proficiency in the methods and substance of particular policy areas.

-In the spirit of Brown’s open curriculum, students may work with a faculty advisor to design their own specialization.
-Students have focused on areas from cybersecurity, voter rights, and environmental advocacy to national intellgence and early childhood education.
+In the spirit of Brown’s Open Curriculum, students may work with a faculty advisor to design their own specialization.
+Students have focused on areas from cybersecurity, voter rights, and environmental advocacy to national intelligence and early childhood education.